 - Most of them require the minimum payout threshold - they can pay out your commission only when you've earned more than the required amount, ranging from $50 - $200.

 By the way, I personally don't trust companies who don't use PayPal as much as companies who use it.
-If they have difficulties using the world's most trustworthy online payments system, it implies there's something wrong in their payout system.
+If they have difficulties using the world's most trustworthy online payment system, it implies there's something wrong with their payout system.

 Commitment to One Program